 Common mistakes to avoid

-- Waiting too long: A roof leak can quickly damage insulation, ceilings, walls, and electrical systems.
+- Waiting too long: A small roof leak can become a ceiling, mold, wiring, and floor problem.

-- Calling only one office: Roof help is local and fragmented.
-Call city, county, USDA, nonprofits, and 211.
+- Calling only one office: Roof help is local and scattered.

-- Starting work before approval: Some programs will not reimburse work already started.
+- Starting work before approval: Some programs will not reimburse you.

-- Using vague wording: Explain the safety issue, water damage, and urgency.
+- Using vague wording: Explain the safety issue and active water damage.

-- Trusting guaranteed-roof promises: Real programs review documents and eligibility.
+- Trusting guarantees: Real programs review documents, income, and repair need.

 Phone scripts you can use